vas-dav/markdown-cv/index.md

 - Coach in-house developers with the React Native technology
 - Develop the cross-platform SDK from the native mobile SDKs.

+`Apr 2019 - Now`

+__react-navigation__, OSS Collaborator Team

+- react-navigation is the most widely-used navigation library used in React Native applications.
+I am responsible for maintaining the documentation of the library as well as making contributions to the library's source code.

 `Nov 2017 - Now`

 __Bankify Ltd__, Technical Lead / Lead DevOps Engineer

 - Creat, maintain the CI/CD pipeline for all of the microservices, using the Kubernetes tool across different cloud providers (Google Cloud and AWS)
 - Lead a full-stack development team to create cross-platform mobile applications, web applications.

-`Apr 2019 - Sep 2019`

-__react-navigation__, OSS Collaborator

-- react-navigation is the most widely-used navigation library used in React Native applications.
-I am responsible for maintaining the documentation of the library as well as making contributions to the library's source code.

 `Aug 2017 - Oct 2017`